Searching with template expressions

 "T"

 Template expressions require you to define a structure function, which describes how to combine the sub-expressions into a single expression, numerically evaluate them, and print them.
+These are evaluated using ComposableExpression for the individual subexpressions (which allow them to be composed into new expressions), and ValidVector for carrying through evaluation results.

-B = [(bx, by, bz) for (bx, by, bz) in zip(e.B_x, e.B_y, e.B_z)]
+B = [(bx, by, bz) for (bx, by, bz) in zip(_B_x.x, _B_y.x, _B_z.x)]

 F_mag = [cross(vi, Bi) for (vi, Bi) in zip(v, B)]